nirkons/Basic-Hass-Dash/README.md

 Now when the HTML file is opened, the table should auto-populate with your homeassistant devices.
 Go to Scenarios again and create another scenario, On the bottom menu click the three dots and select "Import blueprint", select the Action.json file from the Integromat Automatic Cloud folder in this repository.
 Click on Webhook, Add, and give it a name.
 Again, Integromat will want example data, fill in the new webhook URL in "webhookactionurl" and the password in "hasspass" and save the file.
 Open the HTML file again and click some button, the webhook should be configured.
 Again click the HTTP module and change "YOUR_HASS_URL:PORT" to your real homeassistant installation URL, click OK, hit Save on the bottom left, and turn this integration on (buttom left slider).
+    Finally, upload it directly to your e-ink device or to a webserver (if you are uploading online, make sure you are protecting this with a password), For Kindle devices, upload to either your root directory or a folder, open the experimental browser and go to file:///mnt/us/FOLDER/ManualCLOUD.html
+(Replace "FOLDER" with the folder you created or remove it if you uploaded to root directory)

 ### Misc
 You can disable the screensaver/sleep mode in your Kindle